 We employ individuals who were previously employed at universities as well as other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
-We have received confidential and proprietary information from collaborators, prospective licensees and other third parties.
+We have received confidential and proprietary information from collaborators, prospective licensees and other third parties that may be subject to contractual confidentiality and non-use obligations.
 Although we try to ensure that our employees do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that these employees or we have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's former employer.
 We may also be subject to claims that former employers or other third parties have an ownership interest in our patents.
 Litigation may be necessary to defend against these claims.
 We may not be successful in defending these claims, and if we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights, such as exclusive ownership of or right to use valuable intellectual property.
 Even if we are successful, litigation could result in substantial cost and reputational loss and be a distraction to our management and other employees.